 An intimate wedding differs from an elopement in many ways.
 For one, there is no secrecy like that of an elopement.
 Secondly, the key difference from a standard wedding is the size of the guest list.
 There is often some type of reception after the ceremony.
 However, it does not contain all the bells and whistles of a large reception.
 The focus is on keeping the reception simple yet enjoyable for your guests.

 Speaking of guests, the challenge of who to invite and who not to invite is always an issue with weddings.
 An intimate wedding involves more guests than an elopement yet fewer guests than the standard wedding.
 Narrowing your guest list to specific people without causing hurt feelings is hard.
 Think about the reason you wanted an intimate wedding in the first place.
 Once you complete your list, do spend time going over the details.
 Smaller weddings still require planning and guests are more likely to notice mistakes.
-You can also create a larger guests list for the reception while keeping the ceremony limited to close friends and family.
+You can also create a larger guest list for the reception while keeping the ceremony limited to close friends and family.

 Intimate weddings make for great destination weddings.
 When it comes to locations for a destination wedding in Eastern Tennessee, the options are endless.
 From the historic to new yet rustic, and the majestic beauty of the Great Smoky Mountains National Park, you’re sure to find a romantic setting that provides the perfect ambiance for your intimate wedding.
 Consider renting cottages or an inn, such as Buckhorn Inn, and encourage guests to extend their stay in order to explore all the area has to offer.

 Intimate Wedding versus Elopement Photography